Welcome back to Aberdeen Art Gallery

 What safety measures are in place?

-A range of new safety measures have been put in place to ensure that the Gallery is a welcoming and safe place for visitors and staff, in line with Scottish Government guidance.
+There are a range of safety measures in place to ensure that Aberdeen Art Gallery is a welcoming and safe place for visitors and staff, in line with Scottish Government guidance.
 This includes:

 - Hand sanitising stations